-Every part of the School is involved in the delivery of the Access & Participation Plan; the diagram over shows the range and level of involvement of key departments for each of the main activity strands of this Plan.
-There is already a strong engagement between the Music faculty and the GYA with both senior school teaching staff and senior students adding value to the GYA training through visits, workshops and masterclasses.
-The summer schools reflect directly activity in the senior school and we will also be looking to build upon the existing programme related access activities, wherever possible ensuring alignment between the teaching and training in the senior school.
+Every part of the School is involved in the delivery of the Access & Participation Plan; the diagram below shows the range and level of involvement of key departments for each of the main activity strands of this Plan.
+There is already a strong engagement between the Music faculty and GYA with both senior school teaching staff and senior students adding value to the GYA training through visits, workshops and masterclasses.
+The summer schools directly reflect activity in the senior school, and we will be looking to expand the access activity which directly links to undergraduate programmes, wherever possible ensuring alignment between the teaching on short courses and training in the senior school.
 The production schedule offers a wealth of opportunity for inspiring, for providing a real taste of the training, and for showing the range of careers available in the creative industries.
-The UK creative industries generate more than £100bn a year for the economy and employ more than two million people; and it is a growing sector providing real employment prospects.40
+The UK creative industries generate more than £100bn a year for the economy and employ more than two million people; and it is a growing sector providing real employment prospects52.